If you’ve been paying attention to the news within the past few months, you’ve likely been hearing a lot about the rise of the robo-advisor.

 We invest with an equity orientation to maximize long-term returns.
 Each of our selected asset classes is represented by a low cost, passive ETF.
 We continuously monitor and periodically rebalance your portfolio to maximize your chance of investment success for the long run.
 We also attempt to minimize your taxes by analyzing the taxes likely to be generated by any given asset class, and then allocating different asset classes in taxable and non-taxable (retirement) portfolios.
 We use Modern Portfolio Theory (MPT) to identify the ideal portfolio for each client.

 Your portfolio will consist mainly of low cost ETF index funds that will be tailored to your risk tolerance, with intelligent dividend reinvestment and regular portfolio rebalancing.
 It is fully diversified.
 For a complete look at the Wealthfront strategy you can check it out here.

-Tax-loss harvesting essentially takes investments that have declined in value and selling them at a loss, generating a tax deduction.
+- Tax loss harvesting: Tax-loss harvesting essentially takes investments that have declined in value and selling them at a loss, generating a tax deduction.
 The tax deduction helps to reduce your taxes.
-Wealthfront's service allows daily tax harvesting to be possible, which can help to maximize gains versus a traditional year end tax loss harvesting.
-This service is available at no extra cost to investors with $100,000 or more in assets.
-UPDATE: Tax loss harvesting is now available to all investors, no minimum!
+Wealthfront’s service allows daily tax harvesting to be possible, which can help to maximize gains versus a traditional year end tax loss harvesting.
+This service is available at no extra cost to investors.

 Wealthfront also invests in index funds which tend to have little turnover, and as such will likely realize lower capital gains taxes.
 They also use dividends to rebalance your portfolio throughout the year, lowering capital gains.
 They optimize asset classes and allocations depending on whether an account is taxable or tax advantaged.